sdelamo/sergiodelamo.com/pages/me.md

 ## Work

-I work as a Senior Software Engineer at [Object Computing](https://objectcomputing.com).
+I work as a Principal Software Engineer at [Object Computing](https://objectcomputing.com).
 OCI is the company behind both, frameworks Micronaut and Grails.
 I am fortunate to have a job contributing to open source.

 Moreover, I often support Object Computing's clients with both frameworks, Micronaut and Grails.